praveen0767/ARIV/README.md

 Action created ≠ Revenue recovered
 ```

-ARIV deliberately reports zero rather than converting action execution into a recovery claim.
+ARIV reports **0 verified recoveries** instead of converting successful action execution into a financial outcome.

+That is a measurement boundary, not a fabricated success metric.

 ---

 # ✅ Real Provider-Confirmed Recovery

-Separate from the benchmark denominators, ARIV demonstrated a real Razorpay Test-Mode customer-completed recovery:
+Separate from the benchmark denominators, ARIV demonstrated a complete customer-paid recovery in Razorpay Test Mode.

 ```text
 Payment Failure